MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_query_ready_info.md

 ### -field SlotId

-A ULONG value that specifies the SIM slot ID.
+A ULONG value that specifies the intended SIM slot of the operation.
+For single SIM device, this value is 0.
+For a dual SIM device, this value is [0..1].

 ## -remarks